Falc0n89/falc0n89.github.io/README.md

 [Colmar Academy Website](https://falc0n89.github.io/Colmar/)

-<h3>This was a capstone project, where I had to build both a regular and mobille version of the site. <br> I'm super proud of this one!</h3>
+<p>This was a capstone project, where I had to build both a regular and mobille version of the site. <br> I'm super proud of this one!</p>

 [Tea Cozy Website: Flexbox practice](https://falc0n89.github.io/tea-cozy/index.html)